Rabiayvz/wifi-thermometer/README.md

 # WiFi Thermometer — Cold Room Temperature Monitor

-> **This project is actively running in production, monitoring an industrial cold storage room for a family business.** Keep that in mind when changing the code — a bad push can interrupt monitoring of a real refrigeration system.

 An ESP32-based system that reads temperature from a DS18B20 sensor and uploads it to Firebase Realtime Database.
 It reports current temperature, historical readings, and device health (uptime, WiFi status, last upload time, etc.) to the cloud.

 ## Hardware